scramjetorg/transform-hub/README.md

 ![npm_package](./images/npm_package.png)

-When you start the hub from npm, no package installations or builds are required.
-You can start the hub right away, with one of those two commands: `scramjet-transform-hub` or `sth`.
+When you start STH from npm, no package installations or builds are required.
+You can start STH right away, with one of those two commands: `scramjet-transform-hub` or `sth`.

-If you managed to start the hub, it confirms that the installation process was performed successfully.
-This is the command we used to start the hub: `yarn start -P 8000`.
-The `-P` option is used to start the hub on localhost and port number 8000 (0.0.0.0:8000).
-It is worth mentioning, that the hub can be started on any port number, and it can be started in several ways, which is described in the following section.
+If you managed to start STH, it confirms that the installation process was performed successfully.
+This is the command we used to start STH: `yarn start -P 8000`.
+The `-P` option is used to start STH on localhost and port number 8000 (0.0.0.0:8000).
+It is worth mentioning, that STH can be started on any port number, and it can be started in several ways, which is described in the following section.

 ---

-## Start the hub :checkered_flag:
+## Start STH :checkered_flag:

-The Hub can be started in multiple ways.
-The default way is to run the hub with Docker and on localhost and port number 8000.
+STH can be started in multiple ways.
+The default way is to run it with Docker and on localhost and port number 8000.

 ```bash
 node dist/sth/bin/hub                 # Starts Host after it's been built